Spawnfile/FactoryObjectClassification/README.md

 -PC doing detection and send cameras frames to GUI

 -GUI showing these frames + controlling conveyor belt for starting and stoping.

+**FlowChart**

+-Capture Frame
+-Do Detection
+-Count Objects -------->1 Thread to push these information to cloud.
+(Power BI) -Capture Frame
+-...